Amanat (political party): Jastar Ruhy

 Jastar Ruhy is a youth wing of the Amanat party, bringing together over 100,000 young people with a focus on hard work, knowledge, and civic engagement.
 Originally known as Jas Otan from 2008 to 2022, the organization was renamed on 12 July 2022 following the previous rebranding of the Nur Otan party as Amanat.
 It began as a volunteer movement and has since grown into one of the largest youth organizations in Kazakhstan.
 Over time, Jastar Ruhy has been involved in shaping youth policy and has participated in various social, environmental, patriotic, and cultural initiatives, as well as charitable projects.
 The organization seeks to engage young people across different regions, advocate for their rights and interests, and provide opportunities for public participation and discussion.

-Jer Amanaty

-The Jer Amanaty commission, established under the Amanat party on 22 June 2022, focuses on reclaiming unused and illegally allocated agricultural lands, returning them to state ownership, and ensuring fair redistribution.
-The initiative, following the directive of President Kassym-Jomart Tokayev, aims to make these lands available to rural communities, particularly for grazing livestock.
-As of 2024, over 10 million hectares of land were returned to the government, with a focus on addressing pasture shortages and preventing land degradation.
-The commission uses the JerKarta geoservice to provide transparency and track the location and details of the reclaimed lands.

 Academy of Political Management

 The Amanat Party Academy of Political Management, originally established as the Nur Otan Higher Party School in 2010, was founded following a proposal by President Nursultan Nazarbayev to improve the professionalism of party members.
 Its primary goal was to enhance the qualifications of party managers through additional education programs.
 The school initially opened regional branches in Aktobe, Almaty, and Semey in 2010–2011 to expand political education.

 In 2013, the school was reorganized and renamed the Nur Otan Party School of Political Management, with updated objectives and methods.
 Since 2016, the shift to distance learning formats led to the closure of regional branches, and the school began offering 3-level training programs targeting party members at central, regional, and territorial levels.

 On 18 May 2022, following a directive from President Kassym-Jomart Tokayev, the school was re-registered as the Amanat Party Academy of Political Management.
 The Academy began offering new training programs for various groups, including rural akims, women leaders, young politicians, and maslihat deputies.